material-components/material-components-android/docs/components/FloatingActionButton.md

 ![Extended FAB type](assets/fabs/extendedFAB_types.png)

-## Regular FABs
+## FABs

-Regular FABs are FABs that are not expanded and are a regular size.
+FABs are the default size and style for a primary action button.

 API and source code: